The Clear Edge

 • Webinars: 0% of clients (zero conversions in 6 months)

-She was spending 40% of her time (8 hours weekly) on channels generating 22% of clients.
-Meanwhile, LinkedIn got 4 hours weekly and delivered 78% of revenue.
+She was spending 40% of her time (8 hours weekly) on channels that generated 22% of clients, while LinkedIn got 4 hours weekly and delivered 78% of revenue.
 That’s backwards.

-The Signal Grid principle showed the problem: working on the wrong things.
-80% of the effort wasn’t moving the number that mattered.
-Focus was fragmented.
-Expertise was diluted.
-Results were mediocre across everything instead of exceptional at one thing.
+The Signal Grid principle made the problem clear: she was working on the wrong things.
+80% of her effort wasn’t moving the number that mattered.
+Focus was fragmented, expertise was diluted, and results stayed mediocre everywhere instead of becoming exceptional in one place.

-She needed a different approach.
-One that applied high-impact concentration to the channel strategy.
-Cut 80% of channels.
-Master the 20% that produced 80% of the results.
+She needed a different approach that concentrated effort on the right channel.
+The move was simple: cut 80% of channels and master the 20% that produced 80% of the results.

-Week 3, she made the cut.
+In Week 3, she made the cut.
 LinkedIn only.
 Everything else stopped.
-Here’s exactly how that decision changed everything.
+Here’s how that decision changed everything.

-Most operators at $30K-$40K believe more channels = more clients.
-It’s intuitive.
-Cast a wider net, catch more fish.
+Most operators at $30K–$40K believe more channels lead to more clients.
+It feels intuitive: cast a wider net, catch more fish.

 • 14% average conversion rate across all channels